bcat/qmk_userspace/keyboards/yanghu/unicorne/keymaps/bcat/README.md

 * Based on [split 3x6+3](/layouts/split_3x6_3/bcat) layout.
 See that page for detailed rationale on keymap design.
-* I built my Unicorne with rotary encoders: The left scrolls vertically and the right adjusts volume.
-These were a fun gimmick at first, but in retrospect, I'd prefer to use that as Alt and Super keys instead.
+* I built my Unicorne without encoders, as I've always found them a fun gimmick, but not something I regularly use.
+* Instead, the extra bottom row keys are mapped to Alt and Super for convenience, just as they are on my [Altair-X](/keyboards/ai03/altair_x/bcat).
 * Since the Unicorne has a speaker, I added bindings on the Adjust layer to activate and configure QMK's [music mode](https://docs.qmk.fm/features/audio#music-mode).